mshinwell/loser-ng/caves-1623/204/index.md

 A revised route was explored, which was the main route in 2001.
 In 2002 and 2003 the snow was lower again, and the original route was back in use.

+## The Near End passages

+The Near End series consists of those passages on the level of the bottom of the 204a/b entrance pitches.
+It communicates with the [mid-level series](midlevel.html) via either Thread Pitch or Pendulum Pitch, while a side passage leads to a pitch dropping into [\'King Carbide](nopain.html#kingcarbide), off No Pain No Gain.
+Alternatively, in 2006 a link ([Death or Glory](#deathglory)) was discovered leading from the Near End to the [Colonnade](treeumphant.html#thecolonnade)).

 ## Second and Third Pitches